Meet the BIM Lab

 Ronak

 Ronak was an MA/PhD student in Clinical Psychology.
-His MA thesis investigated The fear factor: Effects of implicit and explicit processing on the emotional enhancement of memory (2007-2009) and his PhD dissertation probed Subregional activation of the amygdala during emotional memory encoding in posttraumatic stress disorder: An fMRI investigation (2009-2014).
-Ronak is currently an Assistant Professor, Department of Clinical Health Psychology, at the University of Manitoba.
+His MA thesis investigated The fear factor: Effects of implicit and explicit processing on the emotional enhancement of memory and his PhD dissertation probed Subregional activation of the amygdala during emotional memory encoding in posttraumatic stress disorder: An fMRI investigation.
+Ronak is currently a board-certified Clinical Neuropsychologist and an Associate Professor, Department of Clinical Health Psychology, at the University of Manitoba.

 Learn more